 - Systemic Disorders- Acetone smell is associated with severe diabetes and a mousy smell is associated with liver failure!
 Of course, avoid jumping to conclusions but it is definitely a good idea to seek medical attention if you can smell these odors on the breath of a loved one.

 As always, we encourage our patients to drink at least 64 ounces of water per day, maintain a healthy vegetable-based diet and brush your teeth twice daily for two minutes after flossing!
 Have any questions?
-Give us a call at 859-276-5496 to learn more about avoiding bad breath!
+Give your dentist in Lexington KY a call at 859-276-5496 to learn more about avoiding bad breath!

 Welcome back to the Schroeder Cosmetic and Family Dentistry blog!
 It is truly a blessing to have so many patients interested in their oral hygiene recently after a New York Times article proclaimed that flossing may be of little or no use when attempting to prevent gum disease.
 As clinicians, we see the difference in patients that do floss or clean their teeth interproximally (between the teeth) with another device.
 We ALWAYS recommend flossing become a part of your daily routine!